 By the start of the fifth week in utero, the human embryo develops forelimbs and hind limbs which are observed as “paddle-shaped” buds.
 The buds of the forelimbs are located to the pericardial swelling posteriorly at the level of the fourth cervical somites down to the level of the first thoracic somites.
 This is the stage where peripheral nerves are developed from the growing brachial plexus into the mesenchyme of the developing upper limb, while spinal nerves are developed to both dorsal and ventral aspects of the limb in the form of segmental bands.
 This embryogenic development reveals the development and innervation of the brachial plexus.
 Segmental bands of the spinal nerves are formed following the proximal and distal gradient which indicates that the muscles proximal to the brachial plexus are innervated by the higher segmental band of C5 and C6, and in contrast, the muscles distal to the brachial plexus are innervated by the lower segmental band of C8 and T1.

-Surgical considerations regarding the brachial plexus arise from the anatomical variations found in certain studies.
-A split median nerve was observed to have innervation with an anomalous muscle on the right forearm of a 35-year old male cadaver.
+There have been several reports regarding anatomical variations of the brachial plexus.
+Knowledge of potential anatomic variation is important to mitigate the risks of iatrogenic injuries.
+For example, a split median nerve pattern was observed with an anomalous muscle on the right forearm of a 35-year old male cadaver in one study.
 An anatomical variation was found because of the splitting of the median nerve into two nerves in the proximal third of the forearm, reuniting at the medial third as a single nerve.
 Moreover, a study on anatomical variations of the brachial plexus suggests that since there is a higher risk of injury for variated nerve branches on fetal cadavers used in the study.
 It is important for surgeons to have a better understanding of the possible anatomical variations of the brachial plexus, including extensions, whenever they provide surgical intervention to the upper limb.